wpmetabox/docsv2/docs/tutorials/add-testimonials.md

 Next, let’s customize testimonials’ display and layout.

-## 2. Customize testimonials’ layout
+## 2. Customizing testimonials’ layout

 Scrolling down to the bottom, you will see the **Display** tab which has 7 built-in templates for testimonials.
 The templates are illustrated in the list below: